checksum

 If you like lists, and who doesn't, here's a list of checksum's "features", as compared to your average md5 utility..

-True point-and-click hash creation and verification.
+True point-and-click hash creation and verification..

 No-brainer hash creation and verification.
 In a word; simple.

-Choice of MD5 or SHA1 hashing algorithms.
+Choice of MD5, SHA1 or BLAKE2 hashing algorithms..

-hash single files, or folders/directories full of files.. no problem.
+hash single files, or folders/directories full of files.. no problem..

 checksum can create hash files for individual files or folders full of files, and importantly, automatically recognizes both kinds during verification, verifying every kind of checksum file it can find.
 Also, when creating individual hash files, checksum is smart enough to skip any that already exist.

-Effortless recursion. (point at a folder/directory or volume and GO!)
+Effortless recursion (point at a folder/directory or volume and GO!) ..

 Not only fully automatic creation and verification of files, and folders full of files, but hash all the files and folders inside, and all the folders inside them, and so on, and so on, through an entire volume, if you desire.. one click! ...
 Drive hashing is now officially EASY!

-Multiple user-defined file mask groups.
+Multiple user-defined file mask groups..

-For instance, hash only MP3 files, or only movies, whatever you like, available from a handy drop-down menu.
+For instance, hash only audio files, or only movies, whatever you like, available from a handy drop-down menu.
 All your favourite file types can be stored in custom groups for easy-peezy file-type-specific hashing. e.g..

 The most common groups are already provided, and it's trivial to create your own.
-You can also enter custom masks directly into the one-shot options, e.g. reports-*.pdf, to hash all the reports in a folder, create ad-hoc groups, or whatever.
+You can also enter custom masks directly into the one-shot options, e.g. report*.pdf, to hash all the reports in a folder, create ad-hoc groups, or whatever.

-Automatic music playlist creation!
+Automatic music playlist creation..

 Another killer feature; checksum can create music playlist files along with your checksums!
 When creating a folder hash, if checksum encounters any of the music files you have specified in your preferences; mp3's, ogg files, wma, whatever; it can create a playlist for the collection (i.e.. the album).
 Rather nifty, and a perfect addition to the custom command in the tips and tricks section.

-Effortlessly handles all known** legacy md5 files.
+Effortlessly handles all known** legacy md5 files..

-If you discover an MD5sum that checksum doesn't support, send me that file!
+If you discover an MD5sum that checksum doesn't support, Send Me That FILE!

-Create lowercase or UPPERCASE checksums at will.
+Create lowercase or UPPERCASE checksums at will..

 Like many things, this can also be set permanently, if you so wish.

-Automatic synchronization of old and new files
+Automatic synchronization of old and new files..

 Automatically add new hashes to existing checksum files.